krushilnaik/with-prisma-mongodb-nextauth/README.md

 [Netlify](https://www.netlify.com/) also supports Next.js projects if you're already familiar with that platform.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## More about Next.js

+To learn more about Next.js, take a look at the following resources:

+- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.